Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Theory 1: Open-Ocean Crash Near Destination

-The official U.S. position is that Earhart and Noonan ran out of fuel on the way to Howland Island and crashed in the Pacific Ocean.
+According to the official US position, Earhart and Noonan ran out of fuel on their way to Howland Island and crashed in the Pacific Ocean.

-The U.S. Coast Guard cutter Itasca was at Howland to assist Earhart in this pre-radar era by providing radio bearings and a smoke plume, but owing to radio problems, communication was sporadic and broken.
-According to the Itasca's radio logs, Earhart indicated she must be near the island but couldn't see it and was running low on gas.
-The Electra never made it to the island.
+The US Coast Guard cutter Itasca was at Howland to assist Earhart in this pre-radar era by providing radio bearings and a smoke plume, but communication was sporadic and broken due to radio problems.
+According to the Itasca's radio logs, Earhart indicated she was close to the island but couldn't see it because she was out of gas.
+The Electra never arrived on the island.

-About 15 years ago Nauticos—a Hanover, Maryland, company that performs deep-ocean searches and other ocean-research services—led an effort to locate Earhart's plane where they believe it crashed: in the Pacific Ocean in the vicinity of Howland Island.
+Nauticos, a Hanover, Maryland-based company that performs deep-ocean searches and other ocean-research services, led an effort about 15 years ago to locate Earhart's plane where they believe it crashed: in the Pacific Ocean near Howland Island.

-Nauticos president David Jourdan said in 2003 that, by studying factors such as Earhart's broken-up radio transmissions and what is known about the Electra's fuel supply, he and his colleagues had narrowed down an area of the ocean that they believe will eventually yield the plane's grave.
+Nauticos president David Jourdan stated in 2003 that he and his colleagues had narrowed down an area of the ocean that they believe will eventually yield the plane's grave by studying factors such as Earhart's broken-up radio transmissions and what is known about the Electra's fuel supply.

-"We are confident it is in the area we are searching," said Jourdan.
+"We are confident it is in the area we are searching," Jourdan went on to say.
 "Of course, we cannot guarantee it, because it could be on the outside edge, but we are sure it is in the vicinity."

-In March and April of 2002, the company used a high-tech, deep-sea sonar system to search 630 square miles (1,630 square kilometers) of the ocean floor near Howland.
-They didn't find the plane on that expedition or a 2006 follow-up mission.
+In March and April of 2002, the company used a high-tech deep-sea sonar system to search the ocean floor near Howland for 630 square miles (1,630 square kilometers).
+The plane was not discovered during that expedition or a follow-up mission in 2006.

-Later, in 2009, a team organized by the Waitt Institute for Discovery searched a roughly Delaware-size area just west of Howland with the help of deep-sea robots.
+Later, in 2009, a team led by the Waitt Institute for Discovery used deep-sea robots to search a roughly Delaware-sized area just west of Howland.

-Though the expedition turned up no clues, an optimistic Ted Waitt, the institute's president, said in a statement that its results “eliminate thousands of square miles from future search efforts."
-(Waitt collaborates on a series of grants with the National Geographic Society, which owns a 27-percent stake in National Geographic Partners, this media organization.)
+Despite the fact that the expedition yielded no results, the institute's president, Ted Waitt, said in a statement that the findings "eliminate thousands of square miles from future search efforts."
+(Waitt works on a series of grants with the National Geographic Society, which owns a 27 percent stake in National Geographic Partners.)

 Theory 2: Nikumaroro Castaway

-The International Group for Historic Aircraft Recovery (TIGHAR) is investigating the hypothesis that Earhart and Noonan landed their Lockheed Electra 10E on Nikumaroro Island, a speck of land 350 nautical miles southwest of Howland, when they couldn’t find Howland.
+When Earhart and Noonan couldn't find Howland, they landed their Lockheed Electra 10E on Nikumaroro Island, a speck of land 350 nautical miles southwest of Howland, according to the International Group for Historic Aircraft Recovery (TIGHAR).

-The researchers base their hypothesis on Earhart’s last radio transmissions.
-At 8:43 a.m. on July 2, Earhart radioed the Itasca: "KHAQQ [the Electra's call letters] to Itasca.
-We are on the line 157 337."
-The Itasca received the transmission but couldn't get any bearings on the signal.
+The researchers' hypothesis is based on Earhart's last radio transmissions.
+On July 2, at 8:43 a.m., Earhart radioed the Itasca, saying, "KHAQQ [the Electra's call letters] to Itasca."
+We're on line 157 337."
+The Itasca received the transmission but was unable to locate the signal.

-The “line 157 337” indicates that the plane was flying on a northwest to southeast navigational line that bisected Howland Island.
-If Earhart and Noonan missed Howland, they would fly either northwest or southeast on the line to find it.
-To the northwest of Howland lies open ocean for thousands of miles; to the southwest is Nikumaroro.
+The "line 157 337" indicates that the plane was flying on a navigational line that bisected Howland Island from northwest to southeast.
+If Earhart and Noonan missed Howland, they would follow the line northwest or southeast to find it.
+For thousands of miles to the northwest of Howland, there is open ocean; to the southwest, there is Nikumaroro.

-The line-of-position radio message was the last confirmed transmission from Earhart, but radio operators received 121 messages over the next 10 days.
-Of those, at least 57 could have been from the Electra.
-Wireless stations took direction bearings on six of them.
+The last confirmed transmission from Earhart was a line-of-position radio message, but radio operators received 121 messages over the next ten days.
+At least 57 of those could have been from the Electra.
+On six of them, wireless stations took bearings.

-“Four crossed near the Phoenix Islands,” said Tom King, TIGHAR’s senior archaeologist, in a previous interview.
-“Most messages were at night when the tide was low.”
+"Four crossed near the Phoenix Islands," said Tom King, senior archaeologist at TIGHAR, in an earlier interview.
+"Most messages were at night when the tide was low."

-At the time of Earhart’s disappearance, the tide on Nikumaroro was especially low, revealing a reef surface along the shore long and flat enough for a plane to land.
-If Earhart sent any of those 57 radio transmissions, the plane must have landed relatively intact.
+The tide was especially low on Nikumaroro at the time of Earhart's disappearance, revealing a reef surface along the shore long and flat enough for a plane to land.
+If Earhart sent any of the 57 radio transmissions, the plane had to have landed safely.

-The TIGHAR researchers theorize that Earhart and Noonan radioed at night to avoid the searing daytime heat inside the aluminum plane.
-Eventually the tide lifted the Electra off the reef, and it sank or broke up in the surf.
-The transmissions stopped on July 13, 1937.
+TIGHAR researchers believe Earhart and Noonan radioed at night to avoid the scorching heat inside the aluminum plane during the day.
+The tide eventually pushed the Electra off the reef, and it sank or broke up in the surf.
+Transmissions ceased on July 13, 1937.

-Other evidence points to Earhart and Noonan’s fate as castaways on Nikumaroro.
-Later in 1937, a British party explored the island with the intent of colonizing it.
-Eric Bevington, a colonial officer, noticed what looked like an “overnight bivouac.”
-He also took a photograph of the shoreline, which includes an unidentified object that TIGHAR speculates might be a plane’s landing gear.
+Other evidence suggests that Earhart and Noonan were castaways on Nikumaroro.
+Later that year, in 1937, a British expedition explored the island with the intention of colonizing it.
+A colonial officer named Eric Bevington noticed what appeared to be a "overnight bivouac."
+He also took a photo of the shoreline, which includes an unidentified object that TIGHAR believes is landing gear from a plane.

-By 1938 the island was colonized as part of the Phoenix Islands Settlement Scheme, one of the British Empire’s last expansions.
-Colonists reported finding airplane parts, some of which could have plausibly come from the Electra.
+By 1938, the island had been colonized as part of the Phoenix Islands Settlement Scheme, one of the last expansions of the British Empire.
+Colonists discovered airplane parts, some of which could have come from the Electra.

-In 1940 Gerald Gallagher, the colonial administrator, discovered 13 bones buried near the remains of a campfire.
-He also found the remnants of two shoes—a man’s and a woman’s—as well as a box that once held a sextant, a navigation device.
-The bones were shipped to Fiji, measured, and subsequently lost.
-TIGHAR researchers evaluated the measurements using modern techniques and determined the bones could be from a woman of Earhart’s size and build.
+Gerald Gallagher, the colonial administrator at the time, discovered 13 bones buried near the remains of a campfire in 1940.
+He also discovered the remains of two shoes, one for a man and one for a woman, as well as a box that once housed a sextant, a navigation device.
+The bones were transported to Fiji, measured, and then lost.
+TIGHAR researchers used modern techniques to evaluate the measurements and determined the bones could be from a woman of Earhart's size and build.

-TIGHAR has launched 12 expeditions to Nikumaroro since 1989.
-Over the course of those visits to the island, they’ve identified a site that matches Gallagher’s description of where the bones were found.
+Since 1989, TIGHAR has launched 12 expeditions to Nikumaroro.
+During their visits to the island, they discovered a location that matches Gallagher's description of where the bones were discovered.

-At the Seven Site—the name comes from the shape of the clearing around it—there’s evidence of several campfires, as well as the remains of birds, fish, turtles, and clams, indicating that someone ate there.
-Based on the way the clams were opened and the fish consumed (the heads weren’t eaten), that someone was probably not a Pacific islander.
+There is evidence of several campfires, as well as the remains of birds, fish, turtles, and clams, indicating that someone ate at the Seven Site—the name comes from the shape of the clearing around it.
+That person was most likely not a Pacific islander based on how the clams were opened and the fish consumed (the heads were not eaten).

-Several 1930s-era glass bottles have also been discovered at the site.
-One of them may even have contained freckle cream, a cosmetic Earhart was likely to have used.
+Several glass bottles from the 1930s have also been discovered at the site.
+One of them may have even contained freckle cream, which Earhart was known to use.

-A TIGHAR expedition is currently underway at Nikumaroro, deploying four dogs that specialize in sniffing out human remains as deep as nine feet underground and as old as 1,500 years.
-“No other technology is more sophisticated than the dogs,” says Fred Hiebert, archaeologist in residence at the National Geographic Society, which is sponsoring the canines.
-“They have a higher rate of success identifying things than ground-penetrating radar.”
+A TIGHAR expedition is currently underway at Nikumaroro, with four dogs trained to detect human remains as deep as nine feet underground and as old as 1,500 years.
+"No other technology is more sophisticated than dogs," says Fred Hiebert, archaeologist in residence at the National Geographic Society, which is funding the dogs.
+"They have a higher rate of success identifying things than ground-penetrating radar."

 Theory 3: The Marshall Islands Conspiracy

-A third theory is that Earhart and Noonan, unable—or perhaps not intending—to find Howland, headed north to the Japanese-controlled Marshall Islands (map), where they were taken hostage by the Japanese, possibly as U.S. spies.
+A third theory holds that Earhart and Noonan, unable or unwilling to locate Howland, flew north to the Japanese-controlled Marshall Islands (map), where they were captured as U.S. spies.

-Some believe both pilots were eventually killed, while others believe Earhart and maybe Noonan returned to the U.S. under assumed names.
-According to one theory, Earhart took the name Irene Craigmile, then married Guy Bolam and became Irene Bolam, who died in New Jersey in 1982.
+Some believe both pilots were killed, while others believe Earhart and possibly Noonan returned to the United States under assumed names.
+According to one theory, Earhart changed her name to Irene Craigmile, married Guy Bolam, and died in New Jersey in 1982.

-"If she couldn't find Howland, Plan B was to cut off communications and head for the Marshall Islands and ditch her airplane there," Rollin C. Reineck, a retired U.S. Air Force colonel who lives in Kailua, Hawaii, claimed in 2003.
+"If she couldn't find Howland, Plan B was to cut off communications and head for the Marshall Islands, where she would ditch her plane," Rollin C. Reineck, a retired United States Air Force colonel living in Kailua, Hawaii, claimed in 2003.

-Reineck’s book Amelia Earhart Survived describes a scenario in which Earhart ditched her plane in the Marshall Islands and returned to the U.S. under an assumed name for national security reasons.
+According to Reineck's book Amelia Earhart Survived, Earhart ditched her plane in the Marshall Islands and returned to the United States under an assumed name for national security reasons.

-According to Reineck, the scheme would have allowed the U.S. government to rescue Earhart in the Marshall Islands and at the same time perform prewar reconnaissance on the Japanese.
-"However, the plan went bad, as a lot of plans do," said Reineck.
-Earhart radioed that she was headed north, the message was intercepted, and the Japanese took her hostage, he claims.
+The scheme, according to Reineck, would have allowed the US government to rescue Earhart in the Marshall Islands while also conducting prewar reconnaissance on the Japanese.
+"However, the plan failed, as many plans do," Reineck explained.
+He claims that when Earhart radioed that she was heading north, the message was intercepted and the Japanese kidnapped her.

-In recent years, high school science teacher and Earhart enthusiast Dick Spink has picked up Reineck’s torch, collecting oral histories from the Marshall Islands he says are proof that Earhart and Noonan landed on a tiny atoll named Mili.
+Dick Spink, a high school science teacher and Earhart enthusiast, has taken up Reineck's torch in recent years, collecting oral histories from the Marshall Islands that he claims prove Earhart and Noonan landed on a tiny atoll called Mili.

-The Marshallese accounts were so convincing that Spink has spent $50,000 of his own money searching for the spot where Earhart landed.
-He contends that the islanders’ stories will be borne out by scientific proof.
-(Read more about Spink’s theory on the disappearance of Amelia Earhart.)
+Spink has spent $50,000 of his own money looking for the spot where Earhart landed because the Marshallese accounts were so convincing.
+He believes that scientific evidence will back up the islanders' claims.
+(Learn more about Spink's theory on Amelia Earhart's disappearance.)

 READ MORE: Facts about Planet Nine -Mystery of an Unknown Planet that holds great meanings